danielnegri/ip-lookup.js/README.md

 </p>

 This challenge demonstrates a simple API which purpose is to provide the country name associated with an IP address.
-The server exposes a lookup endpoint that rely on multiple vendors to provide the location of an IP.
+The server exposes a lookup endpoint that rely on multiple vendors for redundancy.

 Requirements & Capabilities: